Taiwo2928/Amazon-Analysis-DSA_Project/README.md

                     IF(H2<=4, "3.5-4.0",IF(H2<=4.4, "4.1-4.4", IF(H2<=5, "4.5-5.0"))))))) ```
                 </pre>

         *For calculated count of products with discount greater than 50%*

                       =COUNTIF(G2:G1390, ">=50%")

+        *For calculated products with number of reviews <1000*

+                     =COUNTIF(I2:I1390,"<1000")

+        *To calculate relationship between Rating and Level of Discount*

+                       =CORREL(H2:H1390,E2:E1390)

    3. **Explorative Data Analysis**
           This is where i explored the data to answer required questions